-0817 - SMALL ANIMAL VETERINARY CARE Term Course Grades 9-12 0.5 Credit Prerequisite: None This course is articulated with EVTC for advanced standing AND provides science equivalency
+0817 - SMALL ANIMAL VETERINARY CARE Term CourseGrades 9-120.5 CreditPrerequisite: None This second is anticulated with EXTEC for a local stars by a AND second day Colored Exclusion by an

-This course is articulated with FVTC for advanced standing AND provides science equivalency credit.
+This course is articulated with FVTC for advanced standing AND provides Science Equivalency credit.

 Small Animal Veterinary Care is a course designed for the everyday pet owner who is interested in learning more about his or her companion animals and basic veterinary care.
-Some of the animals discussed in this course include dogs, cats, rabbits, rodents, fish, and birds.
+Some of the animals discussed in this course include dogs, cats, rabbits, rodents, and fish.
 Many hands on activities in this course include giving shots, applying first aid techniques, wound wrapping, feeding, cleaning pet cages, trimming toe nails, performing health inspections, grooming techniques and training methods of pets.
 Other areas of study include responsibilities of being a pet owner, nutrition, reproduction, housing, handling pets, disease prevention, and health care.